The best free media player

 After 25 years of development, you might think Windows Media Player should have the power to handle all your video and audio needs.
-And yet, as you've probably noticed, it's still extremely limited, and won't even play some common file types without downloading extra components.
+And yet, as you've probably noticed, it's extremely limited, and won't even play some common file types.

 1. VLC Media Player